vossisboss/pvdjango/README.md

 Back in the "Badger Blog" section of Wagtail, you should now see a line for your "Blog" page.
 When you hover over "Blog", a button should appear that says "Add child page."
 Click the button.
 Pick "Blog page".

-**Note** There is a method for automatically steering users to the correct childpage.
+**NOTE** There is a method for automatically steering users to the correct childpage.
 That is a bit beyond the scope of this tutorial but if I find a good recipe for it, I'll include a link for it in the resources at the end of this tutorial.

 Fill out some content on your blog page.
 If your creative muse has deserted you to sip margharitas on a beach, then you can use the title "Badgers are brilliant" and the intro line "We have totally underestimated badgers".